bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ### Understanding the role of a consultant

 **Beyond technical expertise:** Recognize that your role extends beyond being a technical expert.
 As a consultant, you are a trusted advisor offering solutions that address real-world problems and deliver significant value.

 This means your job is not only about solving technical issues but also understanding and addressing the client’s business challenges.
 You should aim to bridge the gap between technology and business, ensuring that your solutions contribute to the client’s success.

 **Partnering with clients:** View yourself as a partner, not just a service provider.
 Your aim is to collaborate closely with clients to achieve their business goals.
-This partnership involves building a strong relationship based on trust, open communication, and mutual respect.
+This partnership involves building a strong relationship based on trust, open communication, and mutual respect, all of which will be covered in later sections.

 By positioning yourself as a collaborator, you can better understand the client’s needs, align your efforts with their objectives, and create solutions that drive real value.

 **Aligning with business strategy:** Ensure your technical solutions align with the client’s broader business objectives and strategies.
 It is crucial to understand the client’s vision, mission, and strategic goals.
 This knowledge will guide your technical decisions and ensure that your contributions are not just technically sound but also strategically beneficial.
-Regularly check in with the client to ensure alignment and adapt your approach as needed.

 Tips and techniques:

-- **Active Listening:** Practice active listening by summarizing client needs and concerns in your own words to ensure understanding.
+- **Active listening:** Practice active listening by summarizing client needs and concerns in your own words to ensure understanding.
-- **KPIs Alignment:** Work with clients to define Key Performance Indicators (KPIs) that measure the success of your solutions in business terms.
+- **KPIs alignment:** Work with your client to define Key Performance Indicators (KPIs) that measure the success of your solutions in business terms.

 Questions to reflect: